DonJayamanne/pythonVSCode/CONTRIBUTING.md

 # Activate the virtual environment as appropriate for your shell, For example, on bash it's ...
 source .venv/bin/activate
 # The Python code in the extension is formatted using Black.
-python3 -m pip install black
+python -m pip install black
+# The Python code required in the extension
+python -m pip install -r requirements.txt
 ```

-If you see warnings that `The engine "vscode" appears to be invalid.`, you can ignore these.

 ### Incremental Build

-Run the `Compile` and `Hygiene` build Tasks from the [Run Build Task...](https://code.visualstudio.com/docs/editor/tasks) command picker (short cut `CTRL+SHIFT+B` or `⇧⌘B`).
-This will leave build and hygiene tasks running in the background and which will re-run as files are edited and saved.
+Run the `Compile` and `Compile Web Views` build Tasks from the [Run Build Task...](https://code.visualstudio.com/docs/editor/tasks) command picker (short cut `CTRL+SHIFT+B` or `⇧⌘B`).
+This will leave build tasks running in the background and which will re-run as files are edited and saved.
 You can see the output from either task in the Terminal panel (use the selector to choose which output to look at).

 You can also compile from the command-line.
 For a full compile you can use: